godotengine/godot/modules/game_help/Terrain3D/doc/docs/import_export.md

 ### Height map
 * Use `exr` or `r16/raw` for external tools, or `res` for Godot only use.
 Godot PNG only supports 8-bit per channel, so it will give you blocky heightmaps.
 * R16: For 16-bit heightmaps read/writable by World Machine, Unity, Krita, etc. Save with the extension `r16` or `raw`.
 Min/Max heights and image size are not stored in the file, so you must keep track of them elsewhere.
 See below to acquire the dimensions.
-* `Photoshop Raw` is a different format.
+* `Photoshop Raw` is not raw, don't use it.
 Use [exr](https://www.exr-io.com/) for photoshop.

 ### Control map
 * Control maps use a proprietary format.
 We only import our own.
 Use `exr`.
 It won't give you a valid image editable in other tools.
 This is only for transferring the image to another Terrain3D Storage file.
 See [Controlmap Format](controlmap_format.md).

 ### Color map
 * Use `png` or `webp`, as they are lossless rgba formats that external tools can edit.
 Use `res` for Godot only use.
-The alpha channel is interpretted as a [roughness modifier](https://terrain3d.readthedocs.io/en/stable/api/class_terrain3dstorage.html#class-terrain3dstorage-property-color-maps) for wetness.
+The alpha channel is interpretted as a [roughness modifier](../api/class_terrain3dstorage.rst#class-terrain3dstorage-property-color-maps) for wetness.

-**Exported Image Dimensions**
+## Exported Image Dimensions

 Upon export, the console reports the image size.